‘Dinosaur’ goes paddle boarding in Colorado flood waters

-DENVER, Colorado (KDVR) — Nearly three inches of rain fell in Denver on Thursday, breaking a daily record set in 2011.
+DENVER, Colo. — Nearly three inches of rain fell in Denver on Thursday, breaking a daily record set in 2011.
 The heavy rain was widespread across the metro area, causing flooding on some roadways.

-While the flooding impacted traffic for some commuters, others took advantage of the high water.
+While the flooding impacted traffic for some commuters, others took advantage of the high water, KDVR reports.

 A person dressed in a dinosaur costume was caught on camera in Green Valley Ranch at a park paddle boarding through the high water.